Jamerrone/vscode-extension-demos/demo-3-lorem-ipsum-hater/README.md

 );
 ```

 You can edit these rules to your liking, just keep in mind that the options are very limited.
-Next, we need to get the user's active editor, we also need to know when the user opens another editor or when he changes to another VS Code window so we can get the new active editor instead.
+Next, we need to get the user's active file, we also need to know when the user opens another file or when he changes to another VS Code window so we can get the new active file instead.

-Under the two decoration types add the following code:
+Under the two decoration types add the following code snippet:

 ```javascript
 let activeEditor = vscode.window.activeTextEditor;